rehierl/node-tree-outliner/1-2-node-trees/3-1-tree-traversal.md

 The in-order tree traversal of a binary tree is a strict tree traversal because each node is visited exactly once.

-Traversing a non-binary tree, which allows more than two child nodes per node (the DOM tree is such a generic tree) via an in-order tree traversal, has the difficulty of generically defining when to visit each node independently of its inner structure.
+Traversing a non-binary tree, which allows any number of child nodes per node (the DOM tree is such a generic tree) via an in-order tree traversal, adds the difficulty of having to generically define when to visit each node independently of the tree's inner structure.

 One way of solving this issue would be to execute a node's visit operation(s) once per child node:

 ```
 traverseInOrder(node) begin
-  child = node.firstChild
-  while(child != null) begin
+  visitPreOrder(node)
+  for (child in node.childNodes) begin
     visitInOrderBefore(node)
     traverseInOrder(child)
     visitInOrderAfter(node)
-    child = child.nextSibling
   end
+  visitPostOrder(node)
 end
 ```

 It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`, or even both are used.
 Both will be executed multiple times per node.
 Because of that, the in-order tree traversal of a generic tree is no strict tree traversal.

 <!-- ======================================================================= -->
 ## breadth-first (BFS) search